qwertyu63/SOU-Licence/README.md

   * 3\.
 If requested by the Creator, You must remove any of the information required by Section 3(a)(1)(A) to the extent reasonably practicable.<br>
 * b.
 In addition to the conditions in Section 3(a), if You Share Fan Work You produce, the following conditions also apply.<br>
   * 1\.
 You must apply the SOUL to Your Copyright and Similar Rights in the Fan Work.<br>
-    * A. The license You apply must be this version of the SOUL or later.<br>
+    * A. The license You apply must be the version of the SOUL applied to the Original Work or a later version.<br>
   * 2\.
 You must include the text of, or the URI or hyperlink to, the version of the SOUL You apply.
 You may satisfy this condition in any reasonable manner based on the medium, means, and context in which You Share Fan Work.<br>
   * 3\.
 You may not offer or impose any additional or different terms or conditions on, or apply any Effective Technological Measures to, Fan Work that restrict exercise of the rights granted under the version of the SOUL You apply.<br>